|Home||Arms Trade||Climate Emergency||Environmental Costs of Militarisation||Drones||General Dynamics|

 A major culprit is "fast fashion" - selling large volumes of cheap, mass-produced, disposable garments, frequently made from artificial fibres; often unsold or returned stock is sent to landfill or simply incinerated.
 Much of the environmental impact is felt in the Global South, where the clothes are produced, sometimes by child labour or prison labour.

 Are we choosing to use organic and Fair Trade materials, and second-hand clothing?
+And repairing where possible?
 And buying less stuff?

 Profits from the pandemic